 2015 CHIP Implementation Plan

-Although CCH collaborated with other organizations when conducting its CHNA and developing implementation strategies, CCH must meet the requirement to adopt an implementation strategy with respect to its own hospital facility.
+Although CCH collaborated with other organizations when conducting its CHNA and developing implementation strategies, the hospital must meet the requirement to adopt an implementation strategy with respect to its own facility.

 To do this, CCH must adopt a written plan with respect to the hospital facility it operates that addresses each of the community health needs identified through the CHNA by either (1) describing how CCH plans to meet the identified health need or (2) describing the health need as one CCH does not intend to meet, along with an explanation as to why it does not intend to meet such need.